Your public IP address is:

 - Example:

-- Uses 128-bit numbers, offering virtually unlimited unique addresses.
+- Uses 128-bit numbers, offering a practically unlimited supply of unique addresses.

 - Example: